This blog may contain affiliate links. Read our disclosure policy for more info.

 Travelers love to visit Cenote Esmeralda because of the unique eye-like appearance caused by a gap where the cenote water merges with the water from the Laguna Bacalar.
 It offers one of the best views in the entire Laguna, and there are some amazing photo opportunities for amateur photographers and professionals alike.

-The cenote is 70 meters deep, which is on the shallower end when it comes to Cenotes.
+The cenote is 70 meters (230 feet) deep, which is on the shallower end when it comes to Cenotes.
 It’s a great option for divers and snorkelers to explore the clear waters.

 While visiting, keep an eye out for wildlife in the surrounding mangroves.
 We saw a huge iguana in the trees here!